-Virginia Tech was awarded a gold award for the second year in a row for their Alternative Transportation programs, in the Best Workplaces for Commuters (BWC) Race to Excellence for the 2010 year.
+Virginia Tech awarded gold in Best Workplaces for Commuters Race to Excellence for second consecutive year

 The Race to Excellence is designed to encourage sustainable transportation innovation and recognize organizations that have taken exemplary steps to offer transportation alternatives for their employees, thereby reducing air pollution, traffic congestion, and fuel consumption.
 There were 23 companies, institutions, and individuals nationwide that were recognized in the 2010 Race to Excellence.
 The winners were announced in January 2011.